Drew-AY/Well-Testing-GUI/README.md

 Software for automating oil well test analysis.

 ## Input
 Temporal pressure test data is read into the program in csv format and reservoir data is typed into entry widgets.
+Radio buttons are included to allow the user to select the type of well test to be analyzed.

 ## Process
 Test data is searched to find the appropriate time region for analysis after which it is fitted to a linear equation.
 The slope of the resulting linear equation alongside the reservoir data is used to calculate important reservoir parameters like the permeability, skin and initial pressure.